 Dr. Timothy Whelan has been appointed Associate Chair, Research effective September 1, 2015.
 As Associate Chair, Research, Dr. Whelan will be refreshing and developing the Department's strategic plan for research and developing mechanisms to create an energetic environment that fosters and applies research that supports excellence in cancer care for our patients and for the health care system.
 Read more

 Dr. Tim Whelan's research, which examined the addition of regional nodal irradiation to whole-breast irradiation compared with whole-breast irradiation alone, is the lead article in the prestigious New England Journal of Medicine.
 Read more

 Dr. Gregory Pond received a five year $1.5M OICR Investigator Award to continue his work on the design, conduct, analysis and interpretation of clinical trials research.

 Dr. Bindi Dhesy, was awarded Outstanding Clinical Teacher of the Year in Medical Oncology.
 Dr. Raimond Wong, was awarded Outstanding Clinical Teacher of the Year in Radiation Oncology

 The Department of Oncology Fellowship Progam has recently established new offices dedicated to our fellows, located on the 1st floor of the Juravinski Hospital and Cancer Centre, 60 (G) Wing, Room 131A.
-We welcome four new fellows to our program, Dr. Aziz Alfarsi, Dr. Naghmeh Isfahanian, Dr. Oren Levine, and Dr. Emad Tashkandi.
 For more information on our Fellowship Program and a complete listing of our fellows please see Fellowship Program